 Physical and technological failures and glitches occur even in the best-maintained and most secure files.
-This is why the General Data Protection Regulation (GDPR) must have in place a plan to safeguard and restore data in personal files of EU citizens whenever a technical or physical incident occurs.
+This is why the General Data Protection Regulation (GDPR) requires a plan in place to safeguard and restore data in personal files of EU citizens whenever a technical or physical incident occurs.
 But it also means that businesses that deal with EU citizens must also consider the security of their personal data files.

 What are the GDPR Backup Requirements?

 Several providers are anxious to provide backup services for GDPR data.
-In most cases, the data would be stored in the Cloud.
+In most cases, the data would be backed up in cloud storage.

 Providers chosen must adhere to GDPR regulations regarding data backup.
 Data would be organized in separate backup archives for each individual EU citizen.
 Thus additions and deletions could be made to a file without affecting others’ records.